MikeSWang/Triumvirate/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a bug report to help us fix the issue
+about: Report a bug to fix the issue
-title: "[BUG] Bug title"
+title: "[BUG] <insert-issue-title>"
 labels: bug
 assignees: MikeSWang